 - M.S., Mechanical Engineering, Tarbiat Modares University, Iran, (2015)

 - B.S., Mechanical Engineering, University of Tabriz, Iran, (2012)

 Ali has been working in KBMRL since Fall 2020.
 His research focuses on using additive manufacturing technique to create metal-ceramic structures with focusing on biomaterials to investigate bio-tribological behavior of implants.
-He also did research on fiber reinforced composites and continuum plasticity.
-He has also experiences in using commercial modeling softwares and implementing his own written subroutine to simulate fracture, failure and generally mechanical behavior of composites and metals.
+He also did research on fiber-reinforced composites and continuum plasticity.
+He has also experience in using commercial modeling software and implementing his own written subroutine to simulate fracture, failure, and general mechanical behavior of composites and metals.
 In his free time, Ali likes to workout and do bouldering.
 He also likes to do coding (FORTRAN, MATLAB, etc) and cooking!
 His goal is to be a leader in tech companies or get an academic position after graduation.